Introduction to Supervised Machine Learning

 - It is very useful for classification problems and no need to keep training data once training is done we can keep the required parameters in mathematical form.

-Some disadvantages are explained below:
+Some disadvantages are given below:

 - It cannot handle or solve the most complex problems/tasks in machine learning.